Ms. Venegas has been using origami to make rosettes and medallions since 2003. She shares art/craft techniques and ideas online.

 The gray and white rosette below is another example.

-You can see how color, type of paper and paper weight, can give subtle looks that make each project interesting results.
-Tucking the half kite as in #2 makes the center pop.
-The gray and white rosette at center top is an example.
+You can see how color, type of paper, and paper weight can give subtle looks that make each project interesting results.
+Tucking the half-kite as in #2 makes the center pop.
+The gray and white rosette at the center top is an example.